 This list includes official guidelines, action plans, policy tools and just a few interesting articles that address issues around allergy management in schools.
 Informative resources from other countries are included for their forward thinking approaches.

-The European Academy of Allergy and Clinical Immunology (EAACI) Food Allergy and Anaphylaxis Guidelines: managing patients with food allergy in the community
+EAACI food allergy and anaphylaxis guidelines: managing patients with food allergy in the community

 This document is in place to guide and assist schools, academies, local authorities, health care providers, parents/caregivers, clinical commissioning groups (CCGs), NHS England and anyone who has an interest in promoting the wellbeing and academic attainment of children with medical conditions, including alternative provision, eg independent schools.

 BSACI Allergy Action Plans

 This link provides the British Society for Allergy and Clinical Immunology (BSACI) Allergy Action plans for Children that are endorsed by the Royal College of Paediatrics and Child Health (RCPCH).
 The plans are for GPs, hospital doctors and other health professionals to provide guidance on how to manage allergic reactions.

 NICE Guidelines.
 Anaphylaxis: assessment to confirm an anaphylactic episode and the decision to refer after emergency treatment for a suspected anaphylactic episode.

 Anaphylaxis in Schools & Other Settings 3rd Edition - 2005-2014 Canadian Society of Allergy and Clinical Immunology